agstub/subglacial-inversion/README.md

 # Overview
 This program inverts for (1) basal velocity anomaly "w", (2) the basal friction field "beta", or (3) the sub-shelf melt rate "m" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem

 The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a uniform background flow.
-These assumptions allow for efficient solution of the forward model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.
+These assumptions allow for efficient solution of the forward
+model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.
 See notes.tex (in *notes* directory) for a description of the model and numerical method.

 # Dependencies
 ## Required dependencies
 As of this commit, this code runs with the latest SciPy (https://www.scipy.org/) release.

 ## Optional dependencies
 FFmpeg (https://www.ffmpeg.org/) can be used to create a video of the results.
 See description below.

+SymPy (https://www.sympy.org/) is also used in **algebra.py** (*notes* directory) to symbolically derive the relaxation and transfer functions--see notes and the python file for a description.

 # Contents